ImageMagick/Usage-Markdown/blur/index.md

 [![\[IM Output\]](motion_blur_redraw.png)](motion_blur_redraw.png)

-Multiple motion blurs can be made to effect some spread of the trailing tail of the moving object.
-Sort of like dissipating smoke or flames.
+Multiple motion blurs can be made to effect some spread of the trailing tail of the moving object - sort of like dissipating smoke or flames.

 ~~~
 convert -size 70x70 xc:none -channel RGBA \